nubonics/detect_primes_with_ML/README.md

 # Detecting Prime integers with Machine Learning
 ### Results:
+    - Note: I thought this model was 90% accurate, it is NOT
     - 90% Accuracy
         - in predicting whether an integer is a prime number or not